moranje/alfred-workflow-todoist/README.md

 Run Jest test suite with:

-`npm run test`
-`npm run test:prod`
+`npm run test:unit`

 Or run a watcher with

-`npm run test:watch`
+`npm run test:unit:watch`

 ### Commits

-For commits I follow the `angular commit guidelines` and use `semantic release` to automate builds, semver version updates and changelog creation.
+For commits the project follows the `angular commit guidelines` and uses `semantic release` to automate builds, semver version updates and changelog creation.
 The way to make sure this all works is to run:

 `npm run commit`

-Which guides you through the motions
+Which guides you through the motions.

+Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/moranje/alfred-workflow-todoist/issues).
+You can also take a look at the [contributing guide](https://github.com/moranje/alfred-workflow-todoist/CONTRIBUTING.md).

+## Show your support

+Give a ⭐️ if this project helped you!

 ## Code of conduct